VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Introduction

-(ii) Second, most learning-based models rely on loosely coupled or view-biased fusion strategies that process netlist and layout information through separate encoders with late-stage aggregation.
-This indirect integration constrains cross-modal interaction and may fail to capture subtle correlations between netlist structure and physical layout, especially in locally dense and irregular regions.
-From a modeling perspective, routing congestion prediction is not merely a regression task over spatial features or netlist statistics.
-Instead, congestion emerges from the complex interaction between logical connectivity, physical placement, and multi-scale routing resource competition.
-Local geometric density alone is insufficient to explain congestion hotspots induced by long-span or high-fanout nets, while purely topological representations fail to capture spatial constraints imposed by the routing grid.

-Such observations suggest that effective congestion prediction requires a unified representation that can jointly reason over circuit structure and spatial layout, while supporting information exchange across multiple granularities.
-However, existing approaches typically decompose this problem into loosely coupled views, limiting their ability to capture fine-grained cross-domain interactions.
+This limitation is critical because routing congestion is not merely a regression problem over spatial features or netlist statistics.
+Rather, it emerges from the interaction among logical connectivity, physical placement, and multi-scale routing resource competition.
+Local geometric density alone cannot explain hotspots caused by long-span or high-fanout nets, while purely topological representations overlook constraints from routing grids and local placement competition.
+Therefore, effective congestion prediction requires a unified representation that enables information exchange between circuit structure and spatial layout across multiple granularities.

-To address these challenges, we propose VeriHGN, a unified heterogeneous graph–based framework for early-stage routing congestion prediction.
-VeriHGN represents cells, nets, and spatial regions as distinct node types and integrates them into a single relational graph, enabling direct interaction between netlist connectivity and physical layout geometry.
-Spatial regions are further organized into a hierarchical grid, allowing congestion information to propagate across both neighboring regions and multiple spatial resolutions.
+To address these challenges, we propose VeriHGN, a unified heterogeneous graph-based framework for early-stage routing congestion prediction.
+VeriHGN represents cells, nets, and spatial regions as distinct node types within a single relational graph, enabling direct interaction between netlist topology and layout geometry.
+Spatial regions are further organized into a hierarchical grid, allowing congestion information to propagate across neighboring regions and multiple resolutions.
+By coupling netlist connectivity with multi-scale spatial context, VeriHGN captures both local congestion from dense placement and regional congestion induced by long-span or high-fanout nets.

-This unified formulation allows the model to jointly capture local congestion caused by dense placement and regional congestion induced by long-span or high-fanout nets that are difficult to model using single-view or single-resolution approaches.
-By explicitly coupling netlist topology with multi-scale spatial context, VeriHGN overcomes the indirect fusion and limited cross-domain interaction of prior methods, leading to more faithful congestion prediction.

-In summary, this paper makes three main contributions: \begin{itemize}[leftmargin=1.5em] \item We propose \textbf{VeriHGN}, a heterogeneous graph–based framework for early-stage chip layout verification that unifies circuit netlist components and spatial routing grids into a single relational representation.
+This paper makes three main contributions. \begin{itemize}[leftmargin=*, topsep=2pt] \item We propose \textbf{VeriHGN}, a heterogeneous graph-based framework that unifies circuit netlist and spatial routing grids into a single representation for early-stage chip layout verification.